 This is still used and now in its 23rd Edition!

-Robert’s sister Isobel Wylie Hutchison was quite amazing.
+Robert’s cousin Isobel Wylie Hutchison was quite amazing.
 She was a poet, polyglot, painter, botanist and Arctic traveller.
 She could speak Italian, Gaelic, Greek, Hebrew, Danish, Icelandic, Greenlandic and some Inuit.
 Carlowrie remained a home to return to from her travels, although the upkeep was hard and the castle did not have electricity until 1951.
 She died at Carlowrie in 1982, aged 92.

 I was delighted to see Dr Robert Hutchison quoted in a recent BMJ response by Dr Amr K H Gohar.
 This was in response to this BMJ Analysis: